b-j-mills/hdx-update-cods-level/README.md

 If the levels on HDX need to be synced with the ITOS API, change the environment variable **SYNC** to "True".

+If this should be run on a specific HDX site, change the environment variable **HDX_URL** to the full url.

 ### Usage

 This script can be run two ways.